 - Slice onion and cabbage.
 Grate carrots and keep aside.
 Heat a pan with 1 tablespoon oil, temper with cumin seeds.

 - Cook for 2 minutes or until transparent.
 Add all the masala powders.
 Continue stir frying.

 - After two more minutes, add coriander leaves.

 - Mix well and transfer to a bowl.

 - Take the samosa pastry sheet out prior 30 mins.
 Keep it covered in a clean wet kitchen towel.

-- Make a paste out of maida with 2 tbsp water.
+- Make a paste out of maida with 2 tablespoon water.

 - Peel a sheet carefully and place over a platform.
-Keep 2 tbsp of the prepared stuffing over one end as shown in the picture.
+Keep 2 tablespoon of the prepared stuffing over one end as shown in the picture.

 - Cover it and continue folding to maintain the triangle shape.
 Spread the prepared maida paste to seal the sheet.